Lezzer/liam-reilly.info/public/blog/posts/04-cqrs-and-the-api-continued.md

 #### S3 Bucket

 The S3 bucket is created with the following simple piece of Terraform.
 This will create a bucket, denying all access by default.
-It will also enable serverside encryption at rest, using the key were created in KMS.
+It will also enable server side encryption at rest, using the key we created in KMS.

 ```
 resource "aws_s3_bucket" "vault-bucket" {